 Funded through a $1 million annual grant for three to five years from the L.A.
 County Department of Public Health, the development and opening of the TWC was 10 years in the making.
 As a result, the TWC was formed by the following six local community organizations: APAIT (Asian Pacific AIDS Intervention Team); Bienestar; Children’s Hospital of Los Angeles; Friends Community Center; [email protected] Coalition; and the Los Angeles LGBT Center, which is leading the management and operations support for the TWC.
 Below are just some of the amazing programming offered by the Trans Wellness Center.

-Group meets every Friday; 5:30 – 7:30 PM at the Trans Wellness Center
+PLEASE NOTE: This group now meets every OTHER Friday; 5:30 – 7:30 PM at the Trans Wellness Center

 3055 Wilshire Blvd.
 3rd Floor